robotpy/robotpy-wpilib/docs/guide/running.rst

 You can watch your robot code's output (and see any problems) by using the netconsole program (you can either use NI's tool, or `pynetconsole <https://github.com/robotpy/pynetconsole>`_.
 You can use netconsole and the normal FRC tools to interact with the running robot code.

+If you're having problems deploying code to the robot, check out the troubleshooting section at http://pyfrc.readthedocs.org/en/latest/deploy.html

 On the robot (manual)
 ---------------------